AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 Sketch Preview

 Code flow diagram showing the structure of AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up!
-Click bubbles to burst - Code flow showing setup, draw, windowresized, bubble, particle, ensureaudiostarted, playpopsound, createparticleburst, mousepressed, touchstarted, handlepop, drawscore
+Click bubbles to burst - Code flow showing setup, draw, windowresized, bubble, particle, ensureaudiostarted, playpopsound, createparticlburst, mousepressed, touchstarted, handlepop, drawscore

 Code Flow Diagram